Storage

 AI Implementation Hint

 Timestamps set to 9999-01-01 00:00:00.000000 indicate the event has not yet occurred.
 For example, tm_delete with this value means the file has not been deleted.
 The uri_download is a time-limited signed URL; always check tm_download_expire before using it.
-If expired, call GET /files/{id} to obtain a fresh URL.
+If expired, call GET /storage_files/{id} to obtain a fresh URL.

 Example